 Running back DeMarco Murray has provided some memorable highlights at Owen Field.
 Against Tulsa, he scored after spinning twice and flipping over a defender into the end zone, reminding fans of the playmaking ability that’s been missing from the past two BCS bowl game losses, both played without the junior.

-Two losses have put Oklahoma on the outside looking in as far as the national championship picture goes.
+ALL IS NOT LOSTTwo losses have put Oklahoma on the outside looking in as far as the national championship picture goes.
 It’s an unfamiliar position for a program that has played in BCS bowls in six of the past seven seasons.
 But Stoops says chasing another chance at a title, a result he wouldn’t rule out, isn’t necessary to keep his team’s attention.
 "If we were sitting here undefeated, I wouldn’t go there, either,” he said.